 How can probate be helpful?

 Probate is helpful when you are looking to sell an asset or transfer it.
 If you are selling a decedent’s home or trying to refinance a decedent’s home, the title company will require Probate Letters from you, to allow you to complete the sale.
 Probate Letters are obtained from the Los Angeles Estate Court.

 Not always.
 If the decedent’s assets fall below $166,250 (for decedents who die as of 1/1/2020), it is rare that there is probate.
 However, if there are disputes about who will be the executor, or what asset should be in probate, or about whether the executor is doing his job, then there is likely to be probate court involvement.

 What is the Probate court?

+When you are learning about Los Angeles Probate, you will first want to learn about its court system.
 Probate Court is a court that has the jurisdiction and ability to transfer title to assets of a decedent to others and to resolve disputes among beneficiaries and executors or trustees.
 There are other types of cases also handled by the probate court, such as conservatorships and guardianships which are adjudicated there.
 In Los Angeles, the Los Angeles Superior Court handles Probate in about 10 departments in downtown Los Angeles, called the Central Court.